 Another basic, very inexpensive stick vacuum is the Dirt Devil Simpli-Stik (Est. $20).
 It weighs just 3.8 pounds and has a slightly longer, 16-foot power cord that many owners say is fine for most of their small cleanups.
 Like the Eureka Easy Clean, remove the handle and the Simpli-Stik converts to a hand vac for above-the-floor cleaning duties such as removing crumbs from furniture.
 It also has a washable filter.

 Reviews are mixed.
 In one comparison test of 10 stick vacuums conducted by a consumer testing organization, the Dirt Devil Simpli-Stik lands at the bottom of the pack overall.
 It earns just fair scores for its ability to clean carpets and bare floors, as well as its edge-cleaning and pet-hair-removal capabilities.
-However, owners offer better feedback for the Simpli-Stik.
-Users praise its ease-of-use for small jobs, such as in small apartments or dorm rooms.
-Most say it's very effective if you have the right expectations, noting that it's a cheap stick vacuum and is not for heavy cleaning, just for basically "dusting" floors, picking up lint and pet hairs.
+However, owners give it pretty great feedback, praising its ease-of-use for small jobs, especially in small apartments or dorm rooms.
+Most say it's very effective if you have the right expectations, noting that it's a cheap stick vacuum and is not for heavy cleaning.

 Elsewhere in this report: